How to Overcome Denial of Liability in Personal Injury Claims

 If you are of the view that statements issued by the defendants are misleading and factually incorrect, you can attend court to contest this.
 You could well succeed with your claim if you can provide factually correct responses the Judge is minded to accept.
 If you can provide evidence to substantiate your version of events, you will succeed!

 Whether you go to court or not, to maximise and win any settlement you will need to prove the 3rd party is liable for your accident and injuries.
 This can only be done with evidence that the accident took place, of what caused it, and how you were impacted.
 Accident reports, witness statements and medical reports can all be used to provide evidence.
+To strengthen your case when liability is disputed:

-Employers will often deny liability if they believe they have fulfilled their legal responsibilities to provide a safe environment.
+Following an accident at work, employers will often deny liability if they believe they have fulfilled their legal responsibilities to provide a safe environment.
 For example, that they have given you the relevant training, guidance and risk assessments to work safely.
 To prove otherwise, the injured employee must be able to demonstrate the employer was liable.
 Crucially, that they exposed the employee to an avoidable risk of injury, rather than it being their own fault.
 Consider the following:

 1. Did your employer give you the correct training?